 Everyone can help record archaeological sites.
-If you know about or have found an archaeological site, NAPA encourages you to consider reporting it to the Nebraska State Historical Society (NSHS), the clearinghouse for archaeology in Nebraska.
-The NSHS State Archeology Office (SAO) maintains a database of every archaeological site reported in the state.
+If you know about or have found an archaeological site, NAPA encourages you to consider reporting it to History Nebraska (HN), the clearinghouse for archaeology in Nebraska.
+The HN State Archeology Office (SAO) maintains a database of every archaeological site reported in the state.
 This database is used by professional archaeologists during compliance reviews to ensure consideration of site significance and preservation during construction, as well as for research into our state’s 12,000+ years of human occupation.
 To date, the database contains information on more than 10,650 archaeological sites, ranging from recently abandoned farmsteads to Clovis projectile points found in blowouts!

-If you have any questions regarding the Nebraska Archaeological Sites database or how to report an archaeological site you’ve discovered, visit nebraskahistory.org/archeo/resource.htm and nebraskahistory.org/archeo/faq.shtml for more information.
+If you have any questions regarding the Nebraska Archaeological Sites database or how to report an archaeological site you’ve discovered, visit history.nebraska.gov/archeology and history.nebraska.gov/archeology/archeology-faq for more information.

 Looking for additional ways to get involved in documenting and preserving Nebraska’s archaeological resources?

 • Become knowledgeable about the prehistory of our state and the people who have lived here over the past 12,000+ years.